Top 7 Enterprise App Development Platforms For Teams in 2026

 Lovable Rapid prototyping and concept validation $25/month Natural language to full-stack React apps with GitHub integration

-Softr Simple data-to-app conversion for external users $59/month Easy to use visual builder for data-centric apps
+Softr Simple data-to-app conversion for external users $59/month Easy-to-use visual builder for data-centric apps

 ToolJet AI-native internal tooling $24/builder/month Open-source control with self-hosting options